Skip to main content

 5. External Custom Metrics API

-Send metrics from external tools and attach them directly to PRs, repos, commits, or contributors.
+Send metrics from external tools and associate them directly with pull requests, repositories, commits, or contributors.

 Examples